magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 - **Entity Name Filter**

-Allows to filter entities of the same type using the **starts with** expression over entity name.
-For example, this entity filter selects all devices whose name starts with **Air Quality**:
+Allows to filter entities of the same type using the **starts with** expression on entity name.
+For example, this entity filter selects all devices with names starting with **Air Quality**:
 ```javascript
 {
     type: "entityName",